Skip to main content

 A best practice when it goes to researching a deduction code that you are unfamiliar with is to go to SupplyPike's Help Center or request Backup Documentation (see above).

-Deductions Navigator will also give you this message in the Deduction Details page for certain deduction codes.
+The SupplyPike Deductions app will also give you this message in the Deduction Details page for certain deduction codes.
 Clicking on Learn More will take you to Walmart's Supplier Help portal.

 NOTE: If your claim is rejected in APDP, this does not hurt your chances of disputing other ways (in High Radius, or with your Buyer).